 The problem comes when you try to retrieve said screenshot because you won’t find it in the default location on your account.
 Since you’re not logged in when you take the screenshot, the system can’t associate it with an account on the Chromebook.

 So where does it store it?
 In a temporary directory.
-The screenshot(s) will stay here even after you log in—you just need to know how to copy it over to your account, which will require some time in the Chrome OS shell.
+The screenshot(s) will stay here even after you log in—you just need to know how to copy it over to your account.
+There are two ways of doing this: by accessing temporary files in your browser window, or by using the Chrome OS Shell (Crosh) if your ‘book is in Developer Mode.

 shell and hit enter.